sulaiman001221/clipboard-sharing-app/README.md

 - **Frontend**: Deploy the React application to Netlify or GitHub Pages.
 - **Backend**: Deploy the Node.js server to Heroku.
   - Ensure environment variables for MongoDB connection are set in Heroku.

-### Notes
-- Utilize free tiers of services to avoid costs.
-- Ensure secure handling of clipboard data and user authentication if needed.